Essence of Zhangjiajie

 There are no vegetarian restaurants available in Zhangjiajie.
 For vegetarian travelers, please tell us your meal requirements in advance, so that we can make relevant arrangement for you.

-A pair of comfortable walking shoes is a must.
+A pair of comfortable walking shoes with good grip is a must.

-In summer, bring mosquito repellant, sunglasses, sun block and hat.
-Prepare an extra light coat for the cool early morning and evening.
-Bring warm clothes for winter, but when you will get warmer while climbing the mountain, so layers would be more convenient for putting on and off.
+Clothing: In summer, bring mosquito repellant, sunglasses, sun block and hat.
+Prepare an extra light coat for the cool early mornings and evenings.
+Bring warm clothes for winter, but you will get warmer climbing the mountains, so layers are recommended for flexibility.